VadymNikitan/SOC-Home-Lab-Azure/cases/003-RDP-Password-Guessing-Detection/README.md

        Session Termination
 ```

 > **Validation note:** The five failed authentication attempts were generated by the controlled `xfreerdp` password-guessing test.
-The subsequent successful authentication was performed manually by the laboratory operator using valid `Ragnar` credentials to validate the complete detection and investigation workflow.
+The subsequent successful authentication was performed manually by me using valid `Ragnar` credentials to validate the complete detection and investigation workflow.
 The successful login was not generated by the password-guessing test itself.

 ---